CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 10 Hunter Tokens
 - **Recommendations:** Velts is meant to be on the challenging side, and this launches her series of challenges roaming all around Oge-Mai.
 I highly recommend this series, because it's basically fighting Velts once in a bunch of places and getting a lot of bragging rights and some nice swag at the end.

+### Battle Practice - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Gansu MQ8/Dust to Dust
+- **Type:** Battle
+- **Requirements:** Defeat 10 Trainees
+- **Rewards:** 3 Stone Keys
+- **Recommendations:** 1000 words in 60 minutes is no joke; doing it 10 times over is a real challenge.
+3 Stone Keys are a really nice reward, though.
+I'd recommend picking this up, and if the pace is too punishing, write offsite and give yourself a little extra time.
+Trainee drops are good enough to make up for the extra effort, IMHO.

+### Battle Ready - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Gansu MQ8/Dust to Dust
+- **Type:** Collection
+- **Requirements:** Have at least 10 Harpoons in Inventory (and keep after turning in the quest!)
+- **Rewards:** 25 Coins
+- **Recommendations:** Do it.
+You get to keep the Harpoons, you will almost certainly want the Harpoons for hunting Patliadu at some point, and they're great Weapon2s anyway.
+If you do the Osaril Nests first, though, you'll get a couple Harpoons that way.

+### Bettering Ourselves - HuntS3

+- **Location:** Available in Luciola Forest
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • **Bettering Ourselves** • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
+- **Type:** Collection, Streak
+- **Requirements:** Collect Hunt Map Piece 8 & reach a 5-day Streak
+- **Rewards:** Wardrobe: Hunt Complex Brooch https://4thewords.com/media/wardrobe/featured/male/wm&#95;651-hunt-complex-brooch-3813-44800.png
+- **Recommendations:** The Season of Growth is certainly encouraging us to build our Streaks!

 ### Beware!
 Rock Shower - Shrine TFA

 - **Location:** Shrine of Ages